robinhood-me/xilinx-opsmx/README.md

 Note: saves time to find the lastest commit ID in the Github repo https://github.com/OpsMx/issue-generator and enter it under parameters section.
 Otherwise each time you execute the pipeline you have to enter it manually.

-github repo with application:

-Tool integrations and secrets needed:

-NOTE: There are places in the manifests that need to have values changed
+NOTE: There are places in the manifests that need to have values changed <br />
+For Instance:
 - the environment name that you have Spinnaker deployed to, Kubernetes defaults to `default` but you might have specified an environment when you deployed spinnaker.
 - the selector app: value declaration in the yaml files. for instance the replicaset manifest and the associated service manifest need to have matching selector key: values. example: selector: app: kubecanary